First-order phase transitions in Twin Higgs models: Introduction

 We also present numerically simulated spectra of stochastic GW background which can be emitted in the FOPT induced either by hard $\mathbb{Z}_2$-breaking in the scalar potential or by asymmetric Yukawa couplings.
 In the UV agnostic TH, we found the GW signal much too weak to be detected in the foreseeable future.
-On the other hand, in supersymmetric extension of TH with light sleptons and enhanced Yukawa couplings of twin leptons the GW signal is much stronger but may be within reach of the future GW detectors only in a small corner of the parameter space.
+On the other hand, in supersymmetric extension of TH with light sleptons and enhanced Yukawa couplings of twin leptons the GW signal is much stronger, due to larger barrier created by the thermal correction from sleptons, but may be within reach of the future GW detectors only in a small corner of the parameter space.

 The rest of the article is organized as follows.
 In section \ref{sec:V_eff} we introduce the TH model and its free parameter space, and recall the one-loop effective potential together with leading-order thermal corrections to the scalar potential.
 Section \ref{sec:pureTH} contains discussion of two possible scenarios of the EW and twin EW symmetry breaking and their dependence on explicit $\mathbb{Z}_2$ symmetry breaking between the SM and twin sector.
 In section \ref{sec:THnum} we present the numerical evidence for the strong FOPT taking place in SM and twin sectors in UV agnostic TH model with hard $\mathbb{Z}_2$ breaking and identify regions in the parameter space where such transition occurs.
 Section \ref{sec:lept} is devoted to the analysis of phase transitions in the UV agnostic TH model with $\mathbb{Z}_2$ breaking in lepton Yukawa couplings, whereas in section \ref{sec:SUSY} we consider supersymmetric TH model with light sleptons and large twin lepton Yukawa couplings and analyze their impact on scalar phase transitions.
 Section \ref{sec:GWbackground} covers the computation of the GW signal emitted in the FOPTs that were found in the preceding sections.
 Finally, section \ref{sec:summary} contains the discussion and summary of our results, as well as some comments on possible future work.